SatvikPraveen/Optimal-Demo-Selection-ICL/README.md

-Certainly!
-Here’s an updated README incorporating your experiment results tables and figures.
-Feel free to adjust paths or styling as needed.

----

 # Optimal-Demo-Selection-ICL

 Implements and benchmarks optimal demonstration selection strategies in In-Context Learning (ICL) using large language models (LLMs).
 Strategies covered: IDS, RDES, Se², TopK+ConE, and Influence-based methods, evaluated across classification, reasoning, and QA tasks.